rocicorp/diff-server/README.md

 share a single NBS instance across all users.
 The downside (in the current code) is that all commits to NBS serialized.
 This would probably still be fine up to lots of users, but at some point would need to be fixed.

+## API

+For each Replicant Server it hosts, the Replicant Service exposes an HTTP/REST API that exposes:

+* The entire Replicant client API (including the underlying Noms API)
+* A special `Sync()` method used during synchronization (see "Synchronization" for details)
+* A special form of the notification API from the client that allows cancelation (see "Integration" for details)

 ## Integration

 Most Replicant Groups will not be self-contained.
 Creating and synchronizing data amongst themselves it not enough: they must